Denmark fines German bank $16 million in dividend tax scam

 The Danish tax authority said in May it had reached settlements with 61 U.S. pension plans that will repay 1.6 billion crowns.

-(This story corrects fourth paragraph to say 1.1 billion crowns, not 1.1 million.)

-(Reporting by Jacob Gronholt-Pedersen; Editing by Catherine Evans and Jane Merriman)
+(Additional reporting by Christoph Steitz; Editing by Catherine Evans, Jane Merriman and Sonya Hepinstall)

 By Jacob Gronholt-Pedersen